 •Excellent oral and written communication skills

-•Undergraduate degree in anthropology, archaeology, or sociology preferred
+•Undergraduate degree in computer science preferred

 •Research experience preferred